mattermost/docs/source/boards/working-with-boards.rst

 Working with Boards
 ===================

 Using Boards begins with selecting the type of board you want to use.
-The containers within a board, called cards, are used for tasks.
-Views are a way to group cards based on their property (e.g., priority, status, etc).
+A board contains cards, which typically track tasks or topics, and views, which define how to display the cards, or a subset of them.
+Views can display cards in a board, table, or gallery layout, optionally filtered and grouped by a property (e.g., priority, status, etc).

 * To add a new board, select **+ Add Board** in the bottom left corner of the screen.
 * To rename a board, select the title area to edit it.